epinio/docs/docs/installation/dns_setup.md

 ### Bind DNS

-Suppose an Epinio ingress installation has provided you with the following hostname:
+If an Epinio ingress installation has provided you with the following hostname:

 ```bash
 Traefik Ingress info: [{"ip":"10.0.0.1"}]